-DA103 Dental Preclinical Skills
+DA 103 - Dental Preclinical Skills

-This course is designed to give students a broad knowledge of Preclinical Dental Skills.
-These include Microbiology, Infection Control, Management of Hazardous Materials, Preparation for Patient Care, Dental Charting, Pharmacology, Emergency Management and CPR Certification.
+This course is designed to give students a broad knowledge of Preclinical Dental Skills; these include Microbiology, Infection Control, Management of Hazardous Materials, Preparation for Patient Care, Dental Charting, Pharmacology, Emergency Management and CPR Certification.
+Pre-requisite: None

-DA107 Dental Office Management
+DA 107 - Dental Office Management

 This course discusses the administrative procedures for a dental office.
 Students develop skills in communications and public relations, appointment scheduling and recall systems, supply and inventory control, account payables and account receivables (collections) as well as other business procedures such as ADA insurance claim forms with CDT coding.
+Prerequisite: None and treatment modalities.
+Students learn and become familiar with the terminology pertinent to each specialty field.
+Prerequisite: None

-DA110 Dental Specialties
+DA 110 - Dental Specialties

 This course is designed to give students specific knowledge of nine Dental Specialties.
-Upon completion, students identify specialty instruments, and understand the procedures necessary to be successful in any of these various specialties and treatment modalities.
-Students learn and become familiar with the terminology pertinent to each specialty field.
+Upon completion, students identify specialty instruments, and understand the procedures necessary to be successful in any of these various specialties

-DA112 Dental Radiography
+DA 112 - Dental Radiography

 This course introduces a broad history of radiography combined with the specific physics of dental radiography in conjunction with the function of the dental x-ray unit.
 Students learn intraoral film techniques, x-ray development, and subsequent x-ray positioning and mounting according to anatomical landmarks.
 Hazards of radiation exposure as well as identification and correction of radiographic pitfalls are emphasized.
 Certifications to take and develop dental radiographs are provided to students who satisfy the prescribed requirements set forth by the Commonwealth of Virginia Board of Dentistry.
+Pre-requisites: None

-DA115 Dental Laboratory Techniques
+DA 115 - Dental Laboratory Techniques